nabeelfahmi12/AutoNeuro-Documentation/docs/GettingStarted/GettingStarted.md

 •	Machine learning Modelling techniques using both classification and Regression

-•	Extensive APIs to integrate AutoNeuro into your own tools and scripts

 •	Evaluations of the models  for easy comparison and reuse

 •	Automated model building based on the type of problem.